 A good criminal defense attorney will review the file and focus the defense on both of these elements.
 Many times, they identify of the driver in these cases is in question and has to be proven by circumstantial evidence.
 They rarely take the DNA found in the vehicle, the witnesses are not good at identifying a stranger driving by at an excessive speed and there are almost no records showing who was driving at the time unless there is a thorough investigation which there rarely is.
 Also, the State has to prove that the driving was “reckless” or that it somehow endangered the safety or people or property.
 However, this is somewhat subjective and depends on the facts of the case.

 Are you or a loved one accused of reckless driving?
 Don’t take any chances!
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation and let us begin preparing the best defense possible for your case.
+Contact the experienced Nevada criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation and let us begin preparing the best defense possible for your case.